Application and Selection Process

 - a letter of recommendation from a faculty member on letterhead

 - two short statements as described in the application

 Students must be on campus during the semester of application in order to apply and should regard the semester of application as the equivalent of taking a half-credit course overload.
 Pitzer and Scripps applicants must follow the guidelines from External Studies and Off Campus Study at their respective home school, as well as complete a CMC application.

 Any student who withdraws after committing to the Program will pay a $500 withdrawal fee.
 Furthermore, failure to attend the Orientation meeting is tantamount to withdrawal from the program.

 Students who intend to also study abroad as part of their academic plan, must do so the semester after the Washington Program.
 CMC students are subject to a special study abroad application deadline if they go first to Washington and must attend a study abroad orientation before leaving campus.
 Pomona students planning to study abroad following their semester in D.C. are strongly advised to complete their study abroad application concurrently with their Washington Program application and should contact the Office of Study Abroad in Sumner Hall.

-The selection committee takes into consideration academic preparation, writing and analytical skills, maturity and ability to succeed on The Washington Program.
-The committee considers applicants’ academic records, resumes, and faculty letters of recommendation.
-Most importantly, the committee conducts a professional interview with each applicant, where students are expected to address their goals for The Washington Program, and demonstrate that they have the maturity and organizational skills needed to live independently while they commute to work in a full-time in a professional setting, as well as pursue rigorous evening coursework.
+The selection committee takes into consideration academic preparation, writing and analytical skills, maturity and ability to succeed on the Washington Program.
+The committee considers applicants’ academic records, résumés, and faculty letters of recommendation.
+Most importantly, the committee conducts a professional interview with each applicant, where students are expected to address their goals for the Washington Program and demonstrate that they have the maturity and organizational skills needed to live independently while they commute to work in a full-time professional setting, and pursue rigorous evening coursework.

-Please note that arranging your own internship in Washington does not guarantee you a place in the Program.
+Please note that arranging your own internship in Washington does not guarantee you a place in the program.